Working with VPN Gateway legacy SKUs

 |Active routing support (BGP)||Not supported||Not supported||Supported||Supported|

-To resize a gateway for the Resource Manager deployment model using PowerShell, use the following command:
+You can resize a gateway for the Resource Manager deployment model using the Azure portal or PowerShell.
+For PowerShell, use the following command:

 $gw = Get-AzVirtualNetworkGateway -Name vnetgw1 -ResourceGroupName testrg Resize-AzVirtualNetworkGateway -VirtualNetworkGateway $gw -GatewaySku HighPerformance